nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 spoof a connection with the same parameters so that the replayed TokenBindingMessage still validates when sent with different application data.

 Early data ticket age window
 ----------------------------

 When an attacker with control of the PSK secret replays a TokenBindingMessage, it has to use the same ClientHello that the client used.
-The ClientHello includes an “obfuscated_ticket_age” in its EarlyDataIndication extension, which the server can use to narrow the window in which that ClientHello will be accepted.
+The ClientHello includes an "obfuscated_ticket_age" in its EarlyDataIndication extension, which the server can use to narrow the window in which that ClientHello will be accepted.
 Even if a PSK is valid for a week, the server will only accept that particular ClientHello for a smaller time window based on the ticket age.
 A